bhopals/essential-english/03b-Notes-Grammatically-Correct-Anne-Stilman-position-of-modifiers.md

 by moving the modifying phrase.

 - CORRECT - `At last week's meeting, we put out an appeal for more volunteers to help with the fall program.`

+### Squinting Modifiers

+In some cases, the placement of a modifier is not so much wrong as ambiguous, in that it could apply to either the element that precedes it or the one that follows.
+Such construction are called `squinting modifiers` or `two-way modifiers` as they seems to be looking in both directions.
+For example:

+- INCORRECT - The coach said on Thursday we'd have to start working harder.

+Was this said on Thursday, or would hte hard work begin on Thrusday?
+This sentence should read as one of the following:

+- CORRECT - On Thrusday, the coach said we'd have to start working harder.
+- CORRECT - The coach said we'd have to start working harder on Thursday.

+An squinting modifier cab be particularly difficult to notice, since if you read the sentence in a right way it doesn't appear to contain a problem.
+It's a good example of why it is always advisable to have someone else look over your work: this is the sort of error a fresh eye is liklier to spot.